No Way Out (2012): Storylines

-The professional wrestling matches at No Way Out featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main event of the pay-per-view involved John Cena and Big Show.
-On the May 14 edition of Raw, the general manager of Raw and SmackDown John Laurinaitis fired Big Show for making fun of his voice.
+On the May 14 episode of Raw, the general manager of Raw and SmackDown John Laurinaitis fired Big Show for making fun of his voice.
 At Over the Limit, just before Cena would defeat Laurinaitis, Big Show turned heel and used his WMD (Weapon of Mass Destruction) finisher to incapacitate Cena, allowing Laurinaitis to pin Cena and keep his job as General Manager of Raw and SmackDown.
 The next night on Raw, Laurinaitis revealed that he gave Big Show back his job, complete with an ironclad contract with a bonus on the condition that he would take out Cena as Big Show was exempt from the "no interference" stipulation for the match.
-Big Show stated that he only helped Laurinaitis when he didn't receive any sympathy from the other Superstars, and because of his ironclad contract, started attacking every superstar on the WWE roster in revenge.
+Big Show stated that he only helped Laurinaitis when he didn't receive any sympathy from the other Superstars, and because of his ironclad contract, started attacking every wrestler on WWE's roster in revenge.
 Laurinaitis would soon book a match between Cena and Big Show inside a steel cage for No Way Out.
-On the June 11 edition of Raw, Mr. McMahon returned to evaluate Laurinaitis's job, but was interrupted by the Big Show, at which point McMahon announced that if Big Show lost, Laurinaitis would be fired, at which point Big Show knocked out McMahon with the WMD after Cena ducked.
+On the June 11 episode of Raw, Mr. McMahon returned to evaluate Laurinaitis's job, but was interrupted by the Big Show, at which point McMahon announced that if Big Show lost, Laurinaitis would be fired, at which point Big Show knocked out McMahon with the WMD after Cena ducked.
 On the June 15 episode of SmackDown, Laurinaitis announced the stipulation if Cena lost, he would be fired, at which point Cena knocked Laurinaitis out.